 Put in Water

 If the tree will not be brought immediately into the home and decorated, it should be kept outside out of wind and sun with the base immersed in a pail of water.
 Add to this water a can of non-diet lemon-lime soda.
 Soda contains sugar, which aids in metabolism, and carbonation prevents bacteria from clogging pores.
 Before the tree is brought in the home, carefully rinse the water reservoir of the tree stand with a mixture of one tablespoon of bleach and one cup of water.
 This also minimizes the presence of micro-organisms that can block the tree’s ability to absorb water.
 Be sure your tree stand can hold at least one gallon of water.
 After rinsing, insert tree, and adjust.
-Then fill reservoir with Keeps-It-Green® Christmas tree preservative or a mixture of one gallon of water, one tablespoon of bleach and one can of non-diet lemon-lime soda.
-Keeps-It-Green® Christmas tree preservative stores water in a crystal form which reduces tree watering and water spillage.
-The crystals absorb water like a sponge and release it over an extended period of time.
+Then fill reservoir with liquid Keeps-It-Green® Christmas Tree Preservative or a home-made mixture of one gallon of water, one tablespoon of bleach and one can of non-diet lemon-lime soda.
 If you had purchased a Gunnard stand from us, please rinse it before bringing it to the nursery.
 We will not do that before sitting your tree in the stand.